 No. 2 LSU beats No. 3 Texas in softball to remain undefeated

-BATON ROUGE — No. 2 LSU scored six runs in the first two innings and Sydney Berzon retired the final 10 batters she faced Tuesday as the Tigers' softball team remained undefeated with a 7-4 victory over Texas at Tiger Park.
+BATON ROUGE — No. 2 LSU jumped to a 6-0 lead after two innings and Sydney Berzon retired the final 10 batters she faced Tuesday as the Tigers' softball team remained undefeated with a 7-4 victory over Texas at Tiger Park.

 LSU moved to 23-0 on the season while Texas fell to 21-3.